Ken Westerfield

 Favorite Moves

-In 1973, while watching TV at home, I was flipping a Frisbee in the air when it happened to roll down my arm.
-I went outside and tried to roll it again, this time doing a perfect chest roll.
-I then tried rolling the Frisbee down my arm and across my back and succeeded.
-At the time, I was already performing Frisbee shows in Canada, so I quickly incorporated these new rolling moves into my freestyle routine.
+Body Roll Moves 1973 – while at home watching TV, I was flipping and catching a Frisbee when it rolled down my arm.
+I decided to go outside and give it another try, successfully executing a perfect chest roll.
+I then attempted to roll the Frisbee down my arm and across my back and did a perfect back roll.
+Since I was already performing Frisbee shows, I incorporated these new rolling moves into my freestyle routine.

 -